WHIPLASH – Not The Movie

 Did you know that the subconscious mind is estimated to be 30, 000 times more powerful than the conscious mind – Experiences stay with us even if you don’t know it!

 The Subconscious can be described as part of the mind of which one is not fully aware but which influences one’s actions and feelings.

-Take Mike for example, Mike has a history of low back pain, after a number of short term fixes and then subsequent relapses, Mike has lost all confidence in the ability of his back to hold up during day to day life.
+Take Mike, for example, Mike has a history of low back pain, after several short-term fixes and then subsequent relapses, Mike has lost all confidence in the ability of his back to hold up during day-to-day life.
 After feeling good for around a week, Mike is beginning to regain some confidence, so he thinks to himself that a light workout at the gym may be beneficial.
-Mike is also wary of what exercises he does at the gym after injuring his back lifting weights in a previous incident.
+Mike is also wary of what exercises he does at the gym after injuring his back and lifting weights in a previous incident.

 After a trip to his local Osteopath, Mike is off to get further scans to reveal the extent of the damage.
 To Mike’s amazement the scans come up clear and no damage is visible.

 Mike is diagnosed with Chronic Back Pain and his Osteopath states he is essentially living in an over-reactive state, meaning minor and seemingly insignificant events can cause him excruciating pain.
 Mike has lost all confidence in the stability of his back – So where to from here?

 Mike, as advised by his Osteopath, focuses on 3 specific areas.